 Medicinal Usage

-In 1982 the distinguished British medical journal the Lancet published findings that oil of evening primrose might help people suffering from atopic eczema, or eczema due to allergy.
-Another study indicated that the oil might help people suffering from other atopic diseases such as asthma and from migraine.
+In 1982 the distinguished British medical journal the Lancet published findings that oil of evening primrose might help people suffering from itchy and irritated skin.
+Another study indicated that the oil might help people suffering from other atopic problems such as asthma and headaches.

-In modern herbal medicine the plant mucilage is used in cough remedies to help inhibit coughing and in external preparations to soothe skin eruptions.
-It is also advocated as an astringent for healing wounds and as an antispasmodic.
+In modern herbal approaches the plant mucilage is used in cough supportives to help inhibit coughing and in external preparations to soothe skin eruptions.
+It is also advocated as an astringent for helping support wounds and as an antispasmodic.
 The seed oil has been shown to alleviate inflammations in experimental animal studies.

 General Herb Information